 Not all contractors are created equal.
 Unfortunately, it has become the norm to cut prices along with quality of workmanship.
 Prior research, planning and monitoring will give you peace of mind knowing you chose the right contractor.
 We at Tilghman Builders continually set a high standard for the industry through the relationships we build with our clients, while we’re building their dream home.

 This depends on the project.
 Check out our sample home remodel timeline here.

 We understand that a remodel can disrupt your life.
 If we are creating an addition, we work hard to keep your existing living space intact for as long as possible.
-We start to build outside and only when the new space is further along, we break through.
+We start to build outside, and only when the new space is further along, we break through into the home.